tshepang/blog/content/2008-movie-review.md

 Cinderella Man*.
 The best end-credits sequence can be seen in *The Mummy*, which uses a concept copied from *300*'s end-credits sequence.

-*The Condemned* had my favorite sexual interaction (very brief but complete with beautiful comic touches) and I don't remember a car crash in movie history as great as that in *Death Proof*.
+I don't remember a car crash
+in movie history as great as that in *Death Proof*.

 ## performances